andromeda/lya/README.md

 the original [`Literal`][] node.
 However, the source code will not be altered to call the hook if the user did not provide a hook to use.

-Hooks like this are implicitly defined for compatible ESTree nodes, so many of them **are implicitly documented by this section**.
-Hooks that are documented here will either extend this definition, or behave entirely differently.
+**All cross-phase hooks are implicitly documented by this section**.
+Another hook's entry in this manual may extend this definition.
+If it does not, then expect it to behave independently of this section.

 `original` is a thunk constructed by Lya that lexically wraps the original source code.
 In most cases, `return original()` will execute